heisenbergO312/CureCARE/README.md

 ## MindHarbor
-One stop solution for mental health
+One stop solution for all mental health issues